TariqAHassan/BioVida/README.md

 unrelated to the search query and/or are unsuitable for machine learning.

-The *experimental* ``OpeniImageProcessing`` class can be used to completely automate this data cleaning process.
+The *experimental* ``OpeniImageProcessing`` class can be used to completely automate this data cleaning process, which is partly powered by a Convolutional Neural Networks.

 ```python
 # 1. Import Image Processing Tools